carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 Mounting a folder can be very useful when you want to run the software inside your container on many different input files.
 In other situations, you may want to save or archive an authoritative version of your data by adding it to the container permanently.
 That's what we will cover next.

-## Including personal scripts and data in a container
+## Including your scripts and data within a container image

 Our next project will be to add our own files to a container - something you might want to do if you're sharing a finished analysis or just want to have